ethanonweller/Password-Manager/README.md

     * Wherever you install the *Password Vault* application.
 Most likely C:/*

 3. How do I know this application does not send my logins to you in some way?
-    * You're free to look through the source code and verify that for yourself
+    * You're free to look through the source code and verify that for yourself.
+The file that contains your data is stored on your PC only.